zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

 1. Select **Next**.

-### Set up Azure Active Directory Groups {#set-up-azure-groups}
+### Set up Microsoft Entra Groups {#set-up-entra-groups}

 On the NGINX Controller Auth Provider *Group Setup* page, provide the following information:

-1. (Optional) Poll interval: This is the interval at which NGINX Controller fetches updated information, including the Groups list, from Azure Active Directory (AD).
+1. (Optional) Poll interval: This is the interval at which NGINX Controller fetches updated information, including the Groups list, from Microsoft Entra.

     - The value must be defined in seconds.
     - The minimum allowed value is 300 seconds (5 minutes).